 That way you know exactly how much to pay each month no matter how much you have under management.

-In addition, Blooom charges the fee on your credit card instead of taking money out of your 401(k) account.
+In addition, Blooom charges from customers' credit cards instead of taking money out of your 401(k) account.

 Is Blooom The Right Choice For You?

-If you’re wondering whether Blooom is worth trying out, the answer is yes.
+If you’re wondering whether Blooom is worth trying out in 2022, the answer is yes.
 Since you’ll only need to pay a flat fee of $10 a month, you can sign up for the service and cancel anytime if you don’t like what you see.

-In any case, Blooom is offer a much-needed service — helping you manage your employer sponsored retirement accounts.
+In any case, Blooom is offer a much-needed service — helping you manage your employer sponsored retirement accounts - without hidden investment fees.

 Like mentioned before, for many people a 401(k) account is their main retirement account and there doesn’t seem to be any robo advisors that have entered the market right now.